Man is not sum of what he has already, but rather the sum of what he does not yet have, of what he could have.

 Eckhart Tolle

-Success is not about seeking constant external recognition; it's about finding fulfillment in the journey and savoring the process of growth and self-discovery.
+Success is not about seeking external recognition; it's about finding fulfillment in the impact you make and the lives you touch.

 Eckhart Tolle

-Success is not about seeking constant external recognition; it's about finding fulfillment in the journey and savoring the process of growth and self-discovery.
+Success is not about seeking external recognition; it's about finding fulfillment in the impact you make and the lives you touch.